 - Flathead Lake

 Mt.
 Elbert in Colorado is the tallest of the mountain ranges at 14,443 feet high.
 The second most visited peak in the world, the Pikes Peak, is 14,110 feet high.

 Due to the vast area of coverage, Rocky Mountains wildlife varies from location to location.
-According to reports, Rocky Mountain National Park is home to 66 mammal species including the endangered wolverine and lynx.
-The park is dominated by the following animals: coyotes, black bears, marmots, elk, moose, bighorn sheep, and mountain lions.
-Banff National Park in Canada is dominated by grizzly and black bears, bighorn sheep, and golden mantled ground squirrels among other species.
+Some of the animals include coyotes, black bears, marmots, elk, moose, bighorn sheep, and mountain lions.
+Banff National Park in Canada is dominated by grizzly and black bears, bighorn sheep, and golden-mantled ground squirrels among other species.

 The southern tip of the range sits in New Mexico while the northern boundary is marked by Liard River in Canada.
 To the east, 1-25 serve as the range’s US boundary.
 The Rocky Mountain Trench marks the range’s western edge in Canada.
 The mountain range’s western edge is not clearly defined in the United States as the mountain merges gradually into the Great Basin Desert.

 Due to its vast expanse, the Rockies is home to many national parks.
 Towards the Canadian side are Kootenay, Banff, Yoho, and Jasper National Parks.
 The provincial parks such as Mount Assiniboine, Mount Robson, and Hamber protect the Rocky Mountain wildlife.
 In the United States, Rocky Mountain National Park, Grand Teton National Park, Yellowstone National Park, the Royal Gorge Park, and Glacier National Park protect the landscape of the Rockies.

 The Rocky Mountains are found in the western regions of Canada and the United States.